Healthdirect Free Australian health advice you can count on.

 • Eye floaters are small specks, strands or clouds that move across your field of vision.

-• Eye floaters become more common with age and are caused by changes over time to the ‘jelly’ (vitreous) inside your eyes, which is attached to the retina.
+• Eye floaters are caused by changes to the 'jelly' inside your eyes, which is attached to the retina.

-• Eye floaters don’t normally go away, but they don’t usually need treatment.
+• Eye floaters don't usually need treatment.

 What are eye floaters?

-What symptoms are related to eye floaters?
+What are the symptoms of eye floaters?

-Eye floaters can appear as:
+Eye floaters can seem like:

 • black or grey dots